10 Things Mare Owners Know

 8) White legs?
 What are they?!

-Now this doesn’t apply to all mares, mostly just coloureds and greys.
+Now, this doesn’t apply to all mares, mostly just coloureds and greys.
 It’s a little TMI but for those of you who don’t know, when in season, mares will secrete an icky orange fluid that smells awful and stains like nobody’s business.
-If you get lazy and don’t bother scrubbing it off, you will have major tantrums when it comes to show season and it looks like your mare as sat in a tub of baked beans!
+If you get lazy and don’t bother scrubbing it off, you will have major tantrums when it comes to showing season and it looks like your mare has sat in a tub of baked beans!